 Planning your own August getaway to the City of Lights?

-Here’s what to expect… and tips for making the most of it.
+Here’s what to expect… plus our best tips for making the most of it.

 Why You Should Visit Paris in August

 August is one of the sunniest months of the year in Paris.

 Summertime in Paris brings sunny weather, and August is no exception!

 While you can never count on sunny days in Paris (the city is known for its clouds, after all), the odds are much better in the summer than at any other point of the year.

 We were lucky enough to have six bright, sunny days complete with blue skies during our first August visit to Paris, and we were absolutely giddy as a result!

 Average high temperatures during August in Paris run around 25 degrees Celsius/77 degrees Fahrenheit… in other words, for Jeremy and I, absolutely perfect weather.